Caldarie/flutter_tflite_audio/README.md

 Please make sure that you have enabled ops-select on your [podfile - step 4 & Xcode - step 5](#ios-if-you-are-using-googles-teachable-machine-model-otherwise-skip) and [build gradle - step 3](#android-if-you-are-using-googles-teachable-machine-otherwise-skip)

 If you tried above, please run the example on a device (not emulator).
 If you recieve this error on both your custom model and example, its very likely that your configuration is incorrect.
-Please check the issue (here)[https://github.com/Caldarie/flutter_tflite_audio/issues/7]
+Please check the issue [here](https://github.com/Caldarie/flutter_tflite_audio/issues/7)

-If you only recieve this error from only your custom model, its likely that theres something wrong with your code.
+If you only recieved this error from your custom model, its likely that theres something wrong with your python code.
 Please search for more details [here](https://github.com/tensorflow/tensorflow/issues/44543)

 ### **d) (iOS) App crashes when running Google's Teachable Machine model**